84 best TV shows and series to watch on Netflix

 Netflix is adding new original series and old favourites all the time (and, yes, occasionally taking them away again), so here’s our pick of some of the best television shows on the streaming service right now – from award-winning originals like Stranger Things and The Crown to brilliant buy-ins from Better Call Saul to The Good Place.

-No matter what you’re in the mood for, from edgy drama and laugh-out-loud comedy to gripping documentaries and out of this world sci-fi/ fantasy, there’s a world of brilliant telly at your fingertips on Netflix UK – and we’ve brought together some of ur favourites below…
+No matter what you’re in the mood for, from edgy drama and laugh-out-loud comedy to gripping documentaries and out of this world sci-fi/ fantasy, there’s a world of brilliant telly at your fingertips on Netflix UK – and we’ve brought together some of our favourites below.

+And if you’re setting yourself the challenge of watching the best series and box sets of all time, you can see how many you’ve already seen with the top 100 box sets scratch poster.
+So stop scrolling and start watching!

 Updated 15th March 2020